 The People’s Republic of China offers several possibilities for foreign individuals and enterprises to do business in China.

-The registration of a local company is often required when having a small team employed in China: it provides staff with a local office space, a China-based human resources administration, and direct control over business operations in the country.
+The registration and formation of a local company is often required when having a small team employed in China: it provides staff with a local office space, a China-based human resources administration, and direct control over business operations in the country.

 As Asia’s leading corporate and HR specialist, New Horizons’ legal team can assist with selecting the most relevant form of local presence while taking care of your incorporation procedure and legal entity administration in China.